Two Phase III Sister Studies of a Microbicide Ring to Prevent HIV: The Ring Study & ASPIRE

 The Ring Study and ASPIRE are, by design, similar in many ways.
 Both are Phase III trials designed to evaluate whether the dapivirine ring is safe and effective when used for one month at a time.
 Both studies are also assessing women’s adherence to and acceptability of the ring.

-Women who enroll in either study are randomly assigned to use either the dapivirine ring or a placebo ring (that looks the same but contains no active drug) throughout their time in the trial.
+Women enrolled in either study have been randomly assigned to use either the dapivirine ring or a placebo ring (that looks the same but contains no active drug) throughout their time in the trial.
 Both studies are “double-blinded,” meaning neither the women nor the researchers know which of the two rings participants have been assigned to use until after the studies are completed.
 Studies are blinded to ensure the scientific integrity of results.

 At each monthly visit, women receive a new ring.
 Women also receive ongoing HIV risk-reduction counseling, male condoms, diagnosis and treatment of sexually transmitted infections (STIs), pregnancy testing and family planning services, as well as treatment or referrals for medical conditions.
 Women in either study who test positive for HIV immediately stop using the ring and are referred to local health facilities for care and treatment, with an option to enroll in a follow-up study to assess the ring’s impact, if any, on HIV treatment outcomes.